ipfs/ipfs-blog/src/_blog/a-guide-to-ipfs-connectivity-in-web-browsers.md

 }
 ```

-Restart your go-ipfs node however you normally do (possibly `systemctl --user restart ipfs`), and we're mostly setup!
-We've enabled regular WebSockets with relaying support, however we need secure WebSockets otherwise browsers won't connect to us.
+Restart your `go-ipfs` node however you normally do (possibly `systemctl --user restart ipfs`), and we're mostly set up!
+We've enabled regular WebSockets with relaying support, however we need secure WebSockets — otherwise browsers won't connect to us.

 #### Nginx setup

-This setup is similar for WebRTC-Star, you just need to set it up as a different site, on a different port, with a new upstream name (instead of `ipfs`, try  something like `star`).
+This setup is similar for WebRTC-Star; you just need to set it up as a different site, on a different port, with a new upstream name (instead of `ipfs`, try  something like `star`).

 First obtain and install [Certbot](https://certbot.eff.org/docs/install.html).
 Then edit the following file with your domain name, and port, then copy it to `/etc/nginx/sites-available/ipfs`.